Antoine Jacques Claude Joseph, comte Boulay de la Meurthe: Family

 His elder son, Comte Henri Georges Boulay de la Meurthe (1797–1858), was a constant Bonapartist, and after the election of Louis Napoleon to the presidency, was named (January 1849) vice-president of the republic.
 He zealously promoted popular education, and became in 1842 president of the society for elementary instruction.
+His descendants are known as the Boulay de La Meurthe|Boulay de la Meurthe family.